gdepourtales/ng-cells/README.md

 When the data matrix vertical dimension than the total number of rows, the area between header and footer is scrollable.
 The behaviour is identical for the number of columns, the area between the left and right columns becomes scrollable.

+ng-cells is also available through bower (bower install ng-cells)

 Minimal example to display a table with one million cells (1000 x 1000 data matrix) with default settings and no styling :